 - Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
 An applicant does not need to seek this approval prior to submitting the application. - Texas law limits the amount of grant funds that may be spent on indirect costs to no more than 5% of the total award amount (5.263% of the direct costs).
 Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules, which are available at www.cprit.texas.gov.
 So-called grants management and facilities fees (eg, sponsored programs fees; grants and contracts fees; electricity, gas, and water; custodial fees; maintenance fees) may not be requested.
-Applications that include such budgetary items will be administratively withdrawn. - The annual salary (also referred to as direct salary or institutional base salary) that an individual may be reimbursed from a CPRIT award is limited to a maximum of \$200,000.
+Applications that include such budgetary items will be administratively withdrawn.

+- The annual salary (also referred to as direct salary or institutional base salary) that an individual may be reimbursed from a CPRIT award is limited to a maximum of \$200,000.
 In other words, an individual may request salary proportional to the percent of effort up to a maximum of \$200,000.
 Salary does not include fringe benefits and/or facilities and administrative costs, also referred to as indirect costs.
 An individual's institutional base salary is the annual compensation that the applicant organization pays for an individual's appointment, whether that individual's time is spent on research, teaching, patient care, or other activities.
 Base salary excludes any income that an individual may be permitted to earn outside of his or her duties to the applicant organization.

-• The Principal Investigator is expected to attend CPRIT's Conference.
+The PI must commit a minimum 10% level of effort throughout the entire award period. - The PI is expected to attend CPRIT's Conference.
 CPRIT funds may be used to send up to 2 people to the conference.